 - Use your intuition to determine if a spirit's energy is present or not.

-- The orb's density is more likely to be bright and dense if it's a spirit and contain an outer ring or several rings within the orb.
+- The orb's density is more likely to be bright and dense if it's a spirit and contains an outer ring or several rings within the orb.

-- Orbs can appear as several different colors within a single photo whereas dust particles tend to be lighter, fuzzy, and a single color.
+- Orbs can appear in several different colors within a single photo, whereas dust particles tend to be lighter, fuzzy, and single-colored.

-- Use of flashes commonly depict dust particles and are common in night photography; therefore, you could draw the conclusion that daytime orb photos could lean toward authentic.
+- The use of flashes commonly depicts dust particles and is common in night photography; therefore, you could draw the conclusion that daytime orb photos could lean toward authenticity.

 It appears that maybe orbs are like Santa or the velveteen rabbit.
 They're only real when we believe they are.
 Whatever the case, you are unlikely to become a believer of spirit orbs or ghosts until you've experienced one firsthand.